Yosinan/space-news-aggregator/README.md

 🎯 Ahamenes Space News Aggregator aims to provide users with a centralized platform to access the latest space-related news articles from various sources.

 ## Features

-🔑 Fetch and display space news articles from RSS feeds, APIs.
+🔑 Fetch and display space news articles from RSS feeds, APIs. <br>
-🔑 Categorize articles based on topics such as astronomy, space exploration, astrophysics, etc.
+🔑 Categorize articles based on topics such as astronomy, space exploration, astrophysics, etc.<br>
-🔑 Implement a search functionality allowing users to find articles by keywords, titles, or authors.
+🔑 Implement a search functionality allowing users to find articles by keywords, titles, or authors.<br>
-🔑 user authentication to allow registered users to personalize their news feeds and save favorite articles.
+🔑 user authentication to allow registered users to personalize their news feeds and save favorite articles.<br>
-🔑 Enable social sharing options for users to share articles on d/t social medias.
+🔑 Enable social sharing options for users to share articles on d/t social medias.<br>
-🔑 Implement  a notification system to alert users about new articles matching their interests.
+🔑 Implement  a notification system to alert users about new articles matching their interests.<br>

 ## Technologies Used